 Now, if these crimes that resulted in prison sentences were to be considered capital crimes, that would certainly act as a greater deterrent.
 The removal of the prison sentence from these crimes also removes the potential positive of committing the crime and the somewhat lax life that can be experienced whilst behind bars.

-Positive 2: Repeat Offence Prevention
+Positive 2: It Prevents Repeat Offences

 It is not uncommon for a criminal to be released from prison and commit another crime, often similar to their first, only to find themselves back behind bars.
 A 2005 study, conducted in the U.S, found that within 3 years of release, 67.8% of released prisoners were rearrested; within 5 years of release, 76.6% of released prisoners were rearrested and more than half of those released prisoners were rearrested within their first year of release.
 The study tracked 404,638 prisoners across 30 states.

 These statistics would be reduced through the use of capital punishment.
 Rather than place prisoners behind bars and release them after a certain amount of time, having them put to death would ensure that they would never walk the streets again.
 This would guarantee that they wouldn't be able to commit a repeat offence and find themselves entangled in the justice system once more.

 Positive 3: It Helps Control the Prison Population